-- 2 cups organic wheat flour
+- 2 cups unbleached organic all-purpose flour, organic

 - 1.5 teaspoons baking soda

-- 3/4 teaspoon salt
+- 3/4 teaspoon sea salt

-- 1/4 cup solid butter, lard, or coconut oil
+- 1/4 cup butter, (or lard or coconut oil)

 - 3/4 cup buttermilk, plus an additional 1-2 Tablespoons as needed

-Preheat oven to 450 degrees.
+- Preheat oven to 450 degrees.
 Grease a baking sheet and sprinkle it lightly with flour.

-- Add the butter lard, or coconut oil to the flour mixture and cut the fat into the flour using a pastry cutter until the fat is the size of peas.
+- Add the butter, lard, or coconut oil to the flour mixture and cut the fat into the flour using a pastry cutter until the fat is the size of peas.

-Add the buttermilk and mix to combine.
+- Add the buttermilk and mix to combine.
 If the dough is still a little dry, add additional buttermilk one tablespoon at a time until a stiff dough just comes together.
 Knead only until a cohesive dough comes together.

 - Cut biscuits with a biscuit cutter or a narrow-mouth canning ring.
 Once all of the old-fashioned buttermilk biscuits are cut, pull the scraps together and cut into remaining biscuits.

-Spread the biscuits out on the baking tray and place in preheated oven.
+- Spread the biscuits out on the baking tray and place in preheated oven.
 Bake for fifteen minutes or until golden brown on the bottom and cooked through.